-$\mbox{}\mbox{Course}$ selections must meet the distribution requirements for the AA degree.
+\Course selections must meet the distribution requirements for the AA degree.
 NOTE:

-- Required minimum 90 credits. - Required minimum cumulative GPA 2.0. - Minimum grade per course 1.0. - At least one-third of the college-level, degree applicable credits must be taken at CBC. - Depending on your major, some course choices may be more appropriate than others.
-Consult with your counselor or faculty advisor. - Maximum three credits of PE may be applied.
+• At least one-third of the college-level, degree applicable credits must be taken at CBC.

-Healthcare Administration One-Year Certificate
+• Depending on your major, some course choices may be more appropriate than others.
+Consult with your counselor or faculty advisor.

-Healthcare Central Service Technology Short-Term Certificate
+Healthcare Central Service Technology Certificate